make_metric¶

 timechart 1m, request_payload_size: sum(strlen(http_request)), group_by(cluster, endpoint)

-make_metric request_payload_size, group_by(cluster, endpoint)
+make_metric request_payload_size, tags(cluster, endpoint)

 set_metric options(unit: "B", description: "total HTTP request payload", type: "delta", interval: 1m), "request_payload_size"